madalinpopa/ubuntu-server-automation/docs/vps-setup.md

 For this guide, we will use the Ubuntu 24.04 LTS (Long Term Support) release.
 You can download the ISO image from the following link:

 https://releases.ubuntu.com/24.04/ubuntu-24.04.1-live-server-amd64.iso

+## Install Ubuntu 24.04 LTS

+You can find full installation instructions for Ubuntu 24.04 LTS on the [official Ubuntu website](https://ubuntu.com/tutorials/install-ubuntu-server#1-overview).